 Monitor your score and review your credit history on a regular basis

-Checking your credit score every few months helps you see whether it’s trending in a positive or negative direction and if necessary, make changes to get you back on track.
+Checking your credit score every few months helps you see whether it’s trending in a positive or negative direction.
+If necessary, make changes to get your credit score back on track.

-You should also review your credit history several times a year to ensure that it doesn’t contain any errors and so you can take action to dispute any inaccuracies, such as outdated information, clerical errors, mistaken or merged accounts, identity theft, and incorrect criminal background checks.
+You should also review your credit history several times a year to ensure that it doesn’t contain any errors.
+After doing this, you can take action to dispute any inaccuracies.
+Examples of these inaccuracies include:

 Make your payments on time

-This rule of thumb applies not only to loans and credit card payments, but also utility bills, rent, cell phone, and cable service, and any other obligations that could be sent to collections if you fail to pay in a timely fashion.
-Setting up automatic bill payments through your bank can help guarantee you stay on top of due dates; if that’s not an option, create reminders or alerts on your computer or mobile device to remind you when bills are due.
+This rule applies to loans, credit card payments, utility bills, rent, cell phone, and cable service – anything that could be sent to collections if not paid on time.
+Set up automatic bill payments in your bank to stay on top of due dates.
+Alternatively, create reminders and alerts on your computer or mobile device.

 Optimize your credit utilization ratio

 If your credit utilization rate creeps above 30 percent, the steps below can help you get it back under control: